Who are we?

-- Our Tech Team at Bangalore handholds and assists in the preparation of pro-poor Climate Projects to reach out to rural poor and get them registered under international Carbon standards.
+- Our Tech Team at Bangalore/Bagepalli handholds and assists in the preparation of pro-poor Climate Projects to reach out to rural poor and get them registered under international Carbon standards.

 - Our marketing wing reaches out to Indian companies to foster a "Corporate Climate Responsibility" that advocates a dual approach — reduce their own GHG Emissions to the extent possible, and at the same time recognizes the vital environmental service that poor women can provide to society at large.